junxit/us-congress-bills-115/metadata.md

 - 2018-11-28 — Mr. Burgess moved to suspend the rules and pass the bill, as amended.
 - 2018-11-28 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H9671-9673)
 - 2018-11-28 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H9671-9673)
+- 2018-11-29 — Received in the Senate and Read twice and referred to the Committee on Finance.